software-mansion/react-native-gesture-handler/docs/docs/api2/quickstart.md

 Note the `start` shared value.
 We need it to store the position of the ball at the moment we grab it to be able to correctly position it later, because we only have access to translation relative to the starting point of the gesture.

 Now you can just add `Ball` component to some view in the app and see the results!
+(Or you can just check the code [here](https://github.com/software-mansion/react-native-gesture-handler/blob/new-api/examples/Example/src/new_api/reanimated/index.tsx) and see it in action in the Example app.)